 Whackala’s award winning documentary exploring the role and the subsequent influence of indigenous Mayan women in the Zapatista uprising.
-You can learn more about the film from its website.

 This is what the judges at NodoDocFest said about the film:

 “[it] showed a clear historical context and evolution of what may be considered “third world” with a simplicity almost incredible in view of the complexity of the topic… For the simplicity of the editing and the close connection with the lives of the characters it was possible for the viewer to get carried by emotions and live the social status of the protagonists.”

 WATCH: After the Revolution is is available to rent from VIMEO ON DEMAND

 After The Revolution: 2008, 52′ Documentary.

 After The Revolution had its North American premier at the “stubbornly independent” Tallgrass Film Festival in Witchita, Kansas.